gradle/gradle/design-docs/dependency-management-for-jvm-components.md

 #### Open issues

+- Should split this up into several stories:
+    - Plugin declares the binary types and default implementations.
+    - Plugin defines the binaries for a library.
+These binaries are not visible to the build script author for configuration.
+    - Build author uses `libraries { }` DSL to configure binaries for a given component.
+Adds capability to configure a child object after the parent object has been configured.
+    - Build author uses `binaries { }` DSL to configure binaries for multiple components.
+Adds capability for an object to appear in multiple locations in the model.
+- Should use an annotation on the component spec to determine which property defines the binaries of the component, to allow component specific terminology for the outputs, and to allow various different output types and groupings.
 - Add 'plugin declares custom platform' story.
 - General mechanism to register a model collection and have rules that apply to each element of that collection.
 - Migrate the JVM and natives plugins to use this.